A Skin So Soft: Critical reception

-Many critics praised director Côté's unique focus on portraying the humane and sensitive sentiments of the bodybuilders.
-While the movie does highlight the tenacity and grit required to maintain this lifestyle, the unexpected focus on the alternative beauty available in this lifestyle was well received.
-However, amongst the unique beauty being portrayed, there was a general sentiment that the film lost itself with poorly guided humour.
-That worked in opposition to the magnificent beauty of man and muscle as it induced the audience to poke fun at the silliness of the vanity and intense obsession.
+Many critics praised director Côté's focus on portraying the humane and sensitive sentiments of the bodybuilders.
+While the movie does highlight the tenacity and grit required to maintain this lifestyle, the focus on the alternative beauty available in this lifestyle was well received.
+However, there was a general sentiment that the film lost itself with poorly guided humor.

 Amongst the unique focus of the film, the Montreal Gazette applauded the breakaway from a traditional narrative.
 In their review they admitted that while this was labelled a documentary, Côté was able to unsurprisingly captivate his audience by scraping a crafted tumultuous script and focus on the mundanity of their lives.
 A focus that they regarded as successful due to Côté's uncanny ability to make watching paint dry exciting.

 In the official write-up for the film on the New Horizons Film Festival's website, Piotr Mirski states that the director is "fascinated with the bodybuilders" and furtherly notices: "The protagonists lift incredibly heavy weights so they can proudly flex their muscles in front of a mirror, a camera or a crowd of people.
 These are rough, strong men who simply want to feel beautiful."
 A reviewer from the LGBT-focused website We'll Always Have the Movies believed that the movie lacked depth and Côté's minimalist approach was one of its weak points.
 He noted: "It could have been a fine documentary about male rivalry and physical strength-obsessed individuals but Côté never went that way—despite the fact that they had all the tools needed."
 Slant Magazines Clayton Dillard opined that Côté "consistently seeks to challenge the stereotypical displays of masculinity and meat-headed belligerence that weightlifters are prone to".

 François Messier-Rheault won the Prix Iris for Best Cinematography in a Documentary at the 20th Quebec Cinema Awards in 2018.